 An annual physical is different from sports physical because it not only focuses on the physical health of your child but the developmental, emotional and social aspects of your child’s health as well.
 A full assessment of your child’s cognitive and social milestones will be looked at to ensure proper development in those areas.

 How can I prepare for my child’s sports physical?

 Your child should wear comfortable clothes to their sports physical, so they can move around as needed.
 You and/or your child should also be ready to answer questions about their family history and personal health history.

 You should also encourage your child to be honest when giving their answers to questions during the exam.
-If athletes are scared they may not be cleared to play, they might be untruthful about their health and put themselves at risk of injury.
+If athletes are afraid they may not be cleared to play, they might be untruthful about their health and put themselves at risk of injury.